AndreasLP/APA-DataStory/README.md

 ## Evolution of the political cleavage in the USA

 Donald Trump's election in 2017 was only one illustration of the Left-Right political cleavage in the United States of America.
-Leveraging the [Quotebank dataset](https://zenodo.org/record/4277311), we propose to measure the evolution of this cleavage across time, and especially focus on how major elections i.e. the presidential election or midterms affect the cleavage short-term between January 2015 and April 2020.
+The political cleavage can be defined as the cultural and ideological "gap" that divides groups of differing political interest.
+Leveraging the [Quotebank dataset](https://zenodo.org/record/4277311), a dataset of quotes extracted from news articles, we propose to measure the evolution of this cleavage across time, and especially focus on how major elections i.e. the presidential election or midterms affect the cleavage short-term between January 2015 and April 2020.
 We're expecting this cleavage to increase, specially around events such as the presidential election or some specific events like the outbreak of the corona epidemic (2020), [major mass shootings](https://en.wikipedia.org/w/index.php?title=List_of_mass_shootings_in_the_United_States&oldid=1054289389), the first impeachment of Trump (2019), the riot in Charlottesville (2017).
 We are not looking at events from 2021, and hence, the January 6th riots and Joe Biden taking office are omitted.

-The political cleavage is measured through a sentiment analysis over the quotes from contemporary political members of the republican and democratic parties targeting members of the other party.
+For this analysis, we propose to measure the cleavage through a **sentiment score** extracted over the quotes from contemporary political members of the republican and democratic parties targeting members of the other party.
+The extracted scores range from -1 (very negative) to +1 (very positive).

 ## Overall look

 Now, let's get our hands dirty!
 What are we facing?
 Here are a few statistics on the dataset we'll analyze:
-(should be made colorful, add animation when scrolling?
-Made into "small cards", each containing one row?)
 - More than **100k quotes** said by **776** unique US politicians
 - From them, democrats were quoted **49k** times, and republicans **56k**
 - Wow!
 Republicans seem to talk a lot.
 Really?
 Trump was quoted... **23k** times